EmdadHaque/MyResume/projects/rdp_to_azure_vm_with_entra_id.md

 ### Prerequisites:

 - Set up an Azure Point-to-Site VPN because the VMs will not have public IPs.
-Follow this [link](https://techcommunity.microsoft.com/t5/itops-talk-blog/step-by-step-creating-an-azure-point-to-site-vpn/ba-p/326264){:target="_blank"} to set up the VPN.
+Follow the steps in this [link](https://techcommunity.microsoft.com/t5/itops-talk-blog/step-by-step-creating-an-azure-point-to-site-vpn/ba-p/326264){:target="_blank"} to set up the VPN.

 ### Steps: